 Measles, mumps, and rubella (MMR)

-MMR, a combined vaccine, shields against three contagious childhood diseases: measles, mumps, and rubella.
+In practice, mMR, a combined vaccine, shields against three contagious childhood diseases: measles, mumps, and rubella.
 These ailments pose serious, potentially fatal risks.
 Global concern: Measles outbreaks possible worldwide, necessitating MMR vaccination, especially in regions with ongoing outbreaks.

 Varicella (chickenpox)